 Generally speaking, our method benefits from the recursive structure and hence can be regarded as a lightweight and scalable model.
-With the increase of input voxel resolution, the number of trainable parameters of our model increases linearly with respect to the logarithm of input/leaf resolutions: $\mathcal{O}(\log(N/k))$ where N is the input resolution and k is the leaf size (both should be a power of 2).
+With the increase of input voxel resolution, the number of trainable parameters of our model increases linearly with respect to the logarithm of input/leaf resolutions: $O(\log(N/k))$ where N is the input resolution and k is the leaf size (both should be a power of 2).
 Table 1 shows the model size of our method (right column) and other comparison methods (left column).
 Since all the other methods were designed specifically for classification, we show the number of trainable parameters of the encoder part of our model for a fair comparison.
 The total size of our model is approximately twice that shown as the encoder and decoder have roughly the same architecture.
 For our method we present models for 6 different resolutions.
-Each method is labeled as RocNet-N - k and k is set to 32.
-RocNet-256-32, for instance, accommodates an input voxel grid of size $256 \times 256 \times 256$.
+Each method is labeled as RocNet-N-k and k is set to 32.
+RocNet-256-32, for instance, accommodates an input voxel grid of size $256 \times 256 \times 256$ .
 The actual number of trainable parameters shown in Table 1 coincides with our analysis.
-Among the comparison methods, VoxNet (Maturana and Scherer, 2015) and LightNet (Zhi et al., 2018) are also lightweight yet their models only consider a fixed voxel grid of $32 \times 32 \times 32$ as they were designed for classification.
+Among the comparison methods, VoxNet [13] and LightNet [14] are also lightweight yet their models only consider a fixed voxel grid of $32 \times 32 \times 32$ as they were designed for classification.
 This resolution should be adequate for a classification task.
 For more resolution-intensive tasks such as reconstruction and generation, it will lead to severe artifacts and imperfection.

-The space and time complexity of our method are $\mathcal{O}((N/k)^3)$ and $\mathcal{O}(\log(N/k))$ respectively.
-The space complexity roughly depends on the number of mixed leaves which, in worst case, is $(N/k)^3$.
-However, the mixed leaves usually make up only a very small population in all leaves.
-Therefore our method enjoys a moderate memory consumption even for 256 × 256 × 256 volumes, which easily fits on a modern GPU.
-Since the nodes within the same depth can be processed in parallel, the computational time for an octree is related to its depth, which is $3 \log_8 (N/k)$.
+The space and time complexity of our method are $O((N/k)^3)$ and $O(\log(N/k))$ respectively.
+The space complexity roughly depends on the number of mixed leaves which, in worst case, is $(N/k)^3$ .
+However, the mixed leaves usually have a very small population in all leaves.
+Therefore our method enjoys a moderate memory consumption even for $256 \times 256 \times 256$ volumes, which easily fits on a modern GPU.
+Since the nodes within the same depth can be processed in parallel, the computational time for an octree is related to its depth, which is $3 \log_8 (N/k)$ .